 - How do I acknowledge contributions from others?
-For instance: - Outcomes of discussions with others, or suggestions received from others - Suggestions from referees - How do I avoid conflicts when collaborating with others? - Who will be co-authors on a paper? - Who will be first author (if in non-alphabetical order)? - Often difficult to predict when problems arise: be aware of potential problems and handle them professionally - seek advice from advisors or mentors - Intellectual property: - Who owns results? - Examples: graduate students working with faculty mentors, ...
+For instance: - Outcomes of discussions with others, or suggestions received from others - Suggestions from referees - How do I avoid conflicts when collaborating with others? - Who will be co-authors on a paper? - Who will be first author (if in non-alphabetical order)? - Often difficult to predict when problems arise: be aware of potential problems and handle them professionally - seek advice from advisors or mentors - What often works: be open, be proactive, be generous - Intellectual property: - Who owns results? - Examples: graduate students working with faculty mentors, ...

-- Peer review of papers and proposals: - Declare anything that can be perceived as a potential conflict when refereeing papers or proposals: examples are: the author is a former student or a close collaborator of yours; you work on exactly the same problem and may have an interest in delaying the review or giving a negative report ... - Peer reviews are strictly confidential: you cannot - use any of the material you learned about in the reviewed manuscript (unless you also obtained it independently from the author or a depository) - give the manuscript to anybody else unless the editor allows it - talk to others about the manuscript unless you have a technical question that you can ask without revealing the identity of the author or communicating confidential material - disseminate your review to anybody except the editor or program officer who requested the review - contact the author with questions or comments
+- Peer review of papers and proposals: - declare anything that can be perceived as a potential conflicts when refereeing papers or proposals: examples are: the author is a former student or a close collaborator of yours; you work on exactly the same problem and may have an interest in delaying the review or giving a negative report; ... - peer reviews are strictly confidential: you cannot - use any of the material you learned about in the reviewed manuscript (unless you also obtained it independently from the author or a depository) - give the manuscript to anybody else unless the editor allows it - talk to others about the manuscript unless you have a technical question that you can ask without revealing the identity of the author or communicating confidential material - disseminate your review to anybody except the editor or program officer who requested the review - contact the author with questions or comments